- 1 FCFs

 SCUBA-2 Calibration Database

-The SCUBA-2 calibration database is a web-accessible database of SCUBA-2 calibrations that exists to allow JCMT users to easily determine the calibrations taken on nights where their projects were observed.
+The SCUBA-2 calibration database is a web-accessible database of SCUBA-2 calibrations that exists to allow JCMT users to easily determine the calibrations taken on nights where their projects were observed between May 2011 and October 2017.
 Searches can be done either by date (single dates or ranges) or by project, which will automatically return calibrations from all dates where the selected project was observed.
-The database and web interface are currently in a functional if not especially user-friendly state, but several improvements and additional features are planned for the future.
+The database and web interface are currently in a functional if not especially user-friendly state, but several improvements, additional features, and an expansion of the dates included are planned for the future.

 > picard -log sf SCUBA2_CHECK_CAL s20131227_00013_850_reduced.sdf